jobehi/Flutter_ray_casting/README.md

 A Flutter experiment implementing ray casting and ray tracing using pure Dart code.
 This project utilizes CustomPaint to render scenes and demonstrates the progression from basic 2D ray casting to a Doom-like 3D projection.

+## Try it out
+You can try the web version of the project [here](https://ray-trace-flutter.web.app/).

 ## Screenshots

 ![Ray Casting](readme_screenshots/ray_casting.png)